 A considerable purchase such as this justifies an excellent review.
 There are plenty of blender models on the market these days, however after research the majority of people seriously interested in blending realize it is a face off between Blendtec and Vitamix.
 This Blendtec vs Vitamix review explains the similarities and differences between the two of these superior high-speed performance blenders.
 Blender Babes will provide a thorough comparison of the two best blenders currently available to help you determine: Which blender is most beneficial for you personally, your family, and/or your lifestyle.

-Here are the 3 main benefits from purchasing directly through the manufacturer (with Blender Babes’ FREE SHIPPING link/code, of course which also gives you a $25 FREE GIFT* from Blender Babes (CLICK HERE for redeeming instructions)!
+Here are the THREE (3) main benefits from purchasing directly through the manufacturer - with Blender Babes’ FREE SHIPPING links + code, of course which also gives you a $20 FREE AMAZON GIFT CARD* from Blender Babes (CLICK HERE for redeeming instructions)!
 Please keep in mind these are affiliate links and you MUST USE OUR LINKS LAST to apply free shipping upon checkout at either Blendte.com or Vitamix.com, and to receive our FREE GIFT to you!
 Your purchase helps us keep our content FREE and we are SO GRATEFUL for your SUPPORT! ♥)

 1.)
-Both Blendtec and Vitamix offer a 3-Payment Plan which you can order with a credit or debit card.
+ACCESS 3 PAYMENT PLAN: Both Blendtec and Vitamix offer a 3-Payment Plan which you can order with a credit or debit card.
 Both charge a $15 non refundable fee for offering this service, however this option makes it much easier for many people than paying one big chunk at once.
 CLICK HERE to Learn How to Order using the 3 Payment Plan.

 3.)
 ACCESS LESS EXPENSIVE REFURBISHED BLENDTEC and REFURBISHED VITAMIX: Only by purchasing direct from Vitamix or Blendtec and its affiliates (such as Blender Babes!) can you purchase a much less expensive, LIKE NEW, refurbished blender.
-These are not available through any other avenue, and you can be 100% assured to receive a genuine Vitamix or Blendtec unit carrying with it a complete manufacturer’s 7 year warranty.
+These are not available through any other avenue, and you can be 100% assured to receive a genuine Vitamix or Blendtec unit carrying with it a complete manufacturer’s 5-8 year warranty.
 If anything should go wrong or you have questions, Blendtec and Vitamix’s renowned customer service team are available by phone or email to answer any warranty, technical or operational questions.
-You may then return the unit per their instructions if you change or your mind or for repair/replacement under their 7 year warranty (read more about later in this review)
+You may then return the unit per their instructions if you change or your mind or for repair/replacement under their 7 year warranty (read more about later in this review).